Seren1tye/LIXESTYLE-MERCHANDISE/UserManual-updates.md

 I have created navigation guide by referring to the app and website I have written about homescreen, search,menu/more,contact us,about us Afterwards, i have created the functionality guides where i will be explaining about 5 function with complete guide.
+First, i have written how to go to all our product categories so its easy to users to select and purchase things they wanted